africadatahub/adh_inflation_database_v2/README.md

 Set up a local directory for C:\......\adh_inflation_database_v2.

+The easiest way to setup the correct directory structure is the use the download zip option that can be accessed if you click on the green Code button

 On you local drive setup sub-directories that are exactly the same us in this repo https://github.com/africadatahub/adh_inflation_database_v2

+The easiest way to mai

 Here are the sub-directories for \adh_inflation_database_v2 C:\.....\adh_inflation_database_v2\data